Web Print (driver-less printing via a web browser)

 100% web based.
 No drivers, client software, or browser plugins required.

 File uploads with progress indicator.

 Supports popular document formats including PDF, DOC/DOCX (and other Microsoft Office Word formats), XLS/XLSX (and other Microsoft Office Excel Formats), PPT/PPTX (and other Microsoft Office PowerPoint formats) and Microsoft XPS (XML Paper Specification).
 Web Print also supports common image formats including JPG, GIF, PNG, TIFF and BMP.

 Users select printers from an auto-generated list or a clickable printer map, which you can design or import using open standards and free software.

-You can configure Web Print in one of two possible modes: Default Mode or Sandbox Mode.
+You can use Web Print in one of two possible modes: .

-Default Mode involves running the Web Print software on the same system as the PaperCut NG primary server.
+- Default Mode—involves running the Web Print software on the same system as the PaperCut NG Application ServerAn Application Server is the primary server program responsible for providing the PaperCut user interface, storing data, and providing services to users.
+PaperCut uses the Application Server to manage user and account information, manage printers, calculate print costs, provide a web browser interface to administrators and end users, and much more..
 On Windows, it runs as a Service.
 This is the fastest and easiest way to get Web Print working.
 However, only printing of PDF documents (and picture files on Windows) is supported in this mode.
-When Web Print is running in Default Mode, Microsoft Office applications are not available due to limitations in the applications.
-(See Default Mode Setup.)
+See Set up Web Print: Default mode).

-Sandbox Mode uses a sandboxed or virtualized system, isolated and dedicated to the task of processing Web Print jobs or converting documents for Email to PrintEmail to Print allows any device to print documents by sending an email to your network's print devices..
-Sandbox Mode takes a little more time to configure but offers several advantages, including improved security and more supported document formats.
-(See Sandbox Mode Setup.)
+Sandbox Mode—uses a sandboxed or virtualized system, isolated and dedicated to the task of processing Web Print jobs or converting documents for Email to PrintEmail to Print allows any device to print documents by sending an email to your network's print devices..
+Sandbox Mode takes a little more time to configure, but offers several advantages, including improved security, higher throughput, and more supported document formats.

 |Microsoft Windows||Yes (PDF and picture files only)||Yes.
 All formats supported|